-My name is Matthew Marin and I am a RI Shoplifting Lawyer who understands how the prosecution approaches Theft and Shoplifting cases.
-I will thoroughly examine the details of your case and the theft charges you are facing, and I will take the time to understand you as a person.
+At Marin and Barrett, Inc, our team of Rhode Island Shoplifting Lawyers understand how the prosecution approaches Theft and Shoplifting cases.
+We will thoroughly examine the details of your case and the theft charges you are facing, and I will take the time to understand you as a person.
 In every case involving theft, retail theft, employee theft charges or shoplifting arrest, my goal is to protect your rights and bring about a fair resolution.

 Representative Rhode Island Shoplifting Case